vitpia/markdown-cv/index.md

 ### Poster presentations
 `2020`
+Sierpowska, J., Bryant, K., Janssen, N., Freches, G., Römkens, M., Mangnus, M., Kessels, R., Roelofs, A., Mars, R., & __Piai, V.__ *Left temporal lobe language hubs – a comparative approach.* Annual Meeting of the Society for the Neurobiology of Language.
+Virtual.
+October, 2020.

+\*Camerino, I., Kessels, R., de Leeuw, F.-E., & __Piai, V.__ *Microstructural integrity of crucial white-matter tracts for category fluency in elderly with cerebral small vessel disease.* Annual Meeting of the Society for the Neurobiology of Language.
+Virtual.
+October, 2020.

+\*Garg, A., Takashima, A., __Piai, V.__, Roelofs, A., & McQueen, J. *fMRI evidence for shared lemma representations in speech production and comprehension.* Annual Meeting of the Society for the Neurobiology of Language.
+Virtual.
+October, 2020.

+\*Cao, Y., Alday, P., & __Piai, V.__ *Do alpha and beta oscillations dissociate in context-driven spoken-word production?*.
+Annual Meeting of the Society for the Neurobiology of Language.
+Virtual.
+October, 2020.

+\*Roos, N., Takashima, A., & __Piai, V.__ *Functional neuroanatomy of context-driven word retrieval: across-session consistency in fMRI.* Annual Meeting of the Society for the Neurobiology of Language.
+Virtual.
+October, 2020.

+\*Jodzio, A. and \*Garg, A.(shared first authors), Verhagen, L., Roelofs, A., McQueen, J., Indefrey, P., & __Piai, V.__ *A TMS investigation of left middle-MTG involvement in lemma access in speech production and comprehension.* Annual Meeting of the Society for the Neurobiology of Language.
+Virtual.
+October, 2020.

+\*Ferreira, J., Roelofs, A., & __Piai, V.__ *The role of the basal ganglia in inflectional encoding: An fMRI study of producing the past tense.* Annual Meeting of the Society for the Neurobiology of Language.
+Virtual.
+October, 2020.

+\*Letter, C. and Sierpowska, J. (shared first authors), & __Piai, V.__ *Corpus callosum involvement in language ability after left-hemispheric stroke.* Annual Meeting of the Society for the Neurobiology of Language.
+Virtual.
+October, 2020.

+Mascelloni, M., Liegeois-Chauvel, C., __Piai, V.__, McMahon, K., & de Zubicaray, G. *Intracranial EEG evidence of semantic interference and phonological facilitation in spoken word production.* Annual Meeting of the Society for the Neurobiology of Language.
+Virtual.
+October, 2020.

-Janssen, N., Roelofs, A., Mangnus, M., Sierpowska, J., Kessels, R. P. C., & Piai, V. *Speed of word finding depends on ventral tract integrity in primary progressive aphasia.* International Neuropsychological Society Virtual Event.
+\*Janssen, N., Roelofs, A., Mangnus, M., Sierpowska, J., Kessels, R. P. C., & Piai, V. *Speed of word finding depends on ventral tract integrity in primary progressive aphasia.* International Neuropsychological Society Virtual Event.
 July, 2020.

 \*Camerino, I. L., Kessels, R. P. C., de Leeuw, F.-E., & __Piai, V.__ *White-matter microstructural integrity in small vessel disease with category fluency impairment.* International Neuropsychological Society Virtual Event.
 July, 2020.